Best Graphic Design Tools for Nonprofits 2026: 9 Picks That Actually Deliver

 Cons:

-- Design templates are weaker than Canva's
+- Design templates don't match Canva's

-- Limited collaboration — primarily a solo-use tool
+- Limited collaboration — primarily solo work

-- Less variety in infographic or report templates
+- Fewer infographic or report templates

 7. Lunacy — Best for Nonprofits on Zero Budget